Confronting criticism

 .….“How did you manage to survive, Penelope?”

 Wait—they killed Kenny?
 They ate Spot’s brain?
 Sounds like a great deal was indeed happening up in the penthouse.
-And yet a great deal of potential drama is told in summation.
+And yet so much potential drama is told in summation.
 Meh!
 As a reader, I want to know how the zombies discovered the penthouse!
 If Kenny or Spot were important characters in your book, I’d expect a far more dramatic and heartfelt sendoff than a brief word or two.
 Show us the terror.
-Show us Spot’s brain in all it’s delightfully gory detail.
+Show us Spot’s brain in all of its delightfully gory detail.

 The quick fix is by tweaking the dialogue to more discreetly reveal such info: